dscottboggs/flix.cr/README.md

 Crystal allows compiling to a single self-contained executable.
 I'll drop one of those in the "releases" section of the repo.

+Please note that statically-linked crystal binaries still require the presence of glibc.

 #### From source
 Run the following commands in the directory you wish to download the source to.
 ```sh